RockRapids/SHOP/README.md

 ### Phase 2: Core Applications Development For Locals (Months 4-9)

-Following the establishment of rockrapids.INFO, development will proceed with three core applications that address the most immediate community needs; an important reason for doing this first is about getting local user, hopefully person-to-person feedback on this phase.
+Following the establishment of rockrapids.INFO, development will proceed with three core applications that address the most immediate community needs; an important reason for doing this first is about getting more involved users for hopefully person-to-person feedback, before testing it outside visitors on this earlier phase.

-**rockrapids.GUIDE (Months 4-5)**
-- Create notification system for city service alerts and announcements
-- Develop content management system for multiple organizations
-- Build community calendar with organizational filtering
-- Implement searchable directory of local services and emergency contacts
-- Optimize for mobile access during emergencies

-**rockrapids.FUN (Months 6-7)**
-- Develop database structure for activities with comprehensive metadata
-- Create intuitive calendar with multi-faceted filtering capabilities
-- Implement "happening now" feature for immediate activities
-- Build submission form for local businesses to add events; this will overlap with shopping events/sales
-- Develop basic recommendation engine based on preferences and seasonality

-**rockrapids.WORK (Months 8-9)**
-- Create job listing database with comprehensive position details
-- Develop employer profiles for local businesses
-- Build categorization system for local and remote opportunities
-- Implement job alert system for personalized notifications
-- Create basic resume and application resources

-### Phase 3: Supplementary Applications Development For Volunteers, Visitors (Months 10-18)

-The remaining four applications will be developed in sequence, with each building upon the foundation established in earlier phases:

 **rockrapids.XYZ (Months 10-11)**
 - Develop volunteer opportunity database with detailed organization profiles